7240 Muirfield Drive, Suite 120

 * If you want to hold manufacturers accountable for the distribution of such a dangerous drug.

 If you or a loved one is taking Lipitor, you may be at risk for Type 2 diabetes, liver disease and musculoskeletal injuries.
-Jami S. Oliver is a leading Columbus Ohio defective product attorney who can help you in getting the full compensation and rightful justice you deserve.
+Jami S. Oliver is a leading Columbus (greater Ohio) defective product attorney who can help you in getting the full compensation and rightful justice you deserve.
 She will carefully evaluate your case and explain the legal options open to you.
 Call 614-220-9100 to schedule an appointment.